-I was deeply saddened to learn that Tom Laughlin had passed away.
-I was a teenager when his film, Billy Jack, came out.
-I loved that film.
+I loved his film, Billy Jack.
+I was a teenager when it came out.
 I remember sitting in our downstairs rec room watching it on TV and wishing that I was one of the kids at The Freedom School.
+The Freedom School, what a wonderful name!
 They got to ride horses, pursue their artistic talents, and live in the open mountain air.
 Who would want to do anything else?

 In real life, Laughlin stood up to Warner Brothers to take back his own film.
 He battled the studio’s distribution and marketing systems and won.
 Later in life he also battled cancer and overcame it.